ellism112/deep-learning-challenge/Report.md

     - The variables NAME and EIN were removed from the input data.

 ### Compiling, Training, and Evaluating the Model
+- How many neurons, layers, and activation functions did you select for your neural network model, and why?

-Number of Neurons:
+    - Number of Neurons:
-* First Hidden Layer: 80 neurons
+        * First Hidden Layer: 8 neurons
-* Second Hidden Layer: 30 neurons
+        * Second Hidden Layer: 5 neurons
         * Output Layer: 1 neuron

-Number of Layers:
+    - Number of Layers:
         * The model has three layers: one input layer, two hidden layers, and one output layer.

-Activation Functions:
+    - Activation Functions:
+        *

 ## Summary